Jaisan-a-j/digital-postcard/Readme.md

 ## Description

-A simple project for displaying a responsive digital postcard
+A simple project for displaying a non responsive digital postcard.

 ## Tech Stack